-Performance Measure: P-1) Distracted Driving Fatalities
+PERFORMANCE MEASURE: P-1) DISTRACTED DRIVING FATALITIES

-The THSO is trending towards meeting the target measure for the number of distracted driving fatalities.
-The FFY 2021 HSP set a target of 53 distracted driving fatalities, a decrease of 12.79 percent from 2018.
+The THSO will strive to meet the target measure for the number of distracted driving fatalities.
+The FFY 2022 HSP set a target of 53 distracted driving fatalities, a decrease of 12.79 percent from a 2019 baseline.
 As of April 30, 2021, Tennessee has seen 19 distracted driving fatalities.

-Performance Measure: P-2) Paid Media Impressions
+PERFORMANCE MEASURE: P-2) PAID MEDIA IMPRESSIONS

 The THSO will strive to meet the target measure for paid media impressions.
-The FFY 2021 HSP set a target of over 70 million impressions during the calendar year.
-As of April 30, 2021, the THSO has had 14,491,009 impressions over three campaigns.
+The FFY 2022 HSP set a target of over 70 million impressions during the calendar year.
+As of May 1, 2022, the THSO has had 18,668,646 impressions over three campaigns.

-Performance Measure: P-3) Earned Media Engagements
+PERFORMANCE MEASURE: P-3) EARNED MEDIA ENGAGEMENTS